 Article Translations: (Spanish)

-Have you ever heard a doctor or your mom say that when you're sick and have a sore throat?
 Strep throat is a disease caused by a tiny ball-shaped type of bacteria (say: bak-TEER-ee-uh) called group A streptococcus (say: strep-tuh-KAH-kus).
-These bacteria cause up to 30% of all sore throats and are found in your throat and on your skin.

-If a kid has strep throat, the doctor will give him or her medicine called an antibiotic (say: an-tye-bye-AH-tik), which will kill the strep bacteria.
+If a kid has strep throat, the doctor will give them medicine called an antibiotic (say: an-tye-bye-AH-tik) to kill the strep bacteria.
 That's good news because sometimes strep throat can get worse and cause problems with other parts of a kid's body.
-For example, untreated strep can cause arthritis (say: ar-THRY-tis) or heart problems from a disease called rheumatic (say: roo-MA-tick) fever.
+For example, untreated strep can cause kidney problems or heart problems from a disease called rheumatic (say: roo-MA-tick) fever.

-Your doctor will look into your mouth.
-What is he or she looking for?
+If you have a sore throat, your doctor will look into your mouth.
+He or she looking for:

 - a red throat

 - swollen tonsils

 - white or yellow spots on your tonsils